SergiyLichenko/Library/README.md

 # Library
 This application is simulating library management system

-!Currently it is not fully localized for English users
+  !
+Currently it is not fully localized for English users

 If you would be a director of the library this program will allow you to manage all your processes